jpritikin/coach/content/docs/me/meditation/effortlessness.md

 With no disrespect to Tibetan traditions, if you are a beginner considering whether to train in visualization, instead consider mathematics or some similar area.
 By studying mathematics, you feed two birds with one scone: develop mental dexterity, and at the same time, gain widely valued technical skills.

+### An ode to receiving help

+From ink-stained hands and mind aflame,
+A thirst for knowledge, whispered name.
+Heroic study, self-improvement's hold,
+A burning quest for truths untold.

+But pride, a serpent, reared its head,
+Independence, on illusion fed.
+"No hand I need," the arrogance cried,
+"My path alone, where triumphs hide."

+Then wisdom's tap upon the soul,
+A gentle nudge to make us whole.
+To see the strength in open arms,
+The power found in learning's charms.

+For even giants, rooted deep,
+Must drink the rain, their secrets keep.
+So let us bow, with grateful heart,
+And learn the art of playing our part.

+Credit: Google Gemini 2024.04.30

 ## References